Luvanmusiq: Critical reception

 Luvanmusiq received positive reviews from music critics.
 AllMusic editor Andy Kellman gave note of the record's short running time allowing equal attention for each track and the overall throwback aesthetic being the same as Musiq's previous efforts and not containing "insincere trend-hopping or ill-fitting collaborations with hot MCs."
 He concluded that "[T]hey're neither raunchy nor drab, and they're nearly a lost art form in 2007."
 DJBooth's Nathan Slavik gave praise to the musicianship feeling mature throughout the record's track list of slow jams and crowd pleasers, despite the former's combination of lush minimalism and sincere lyricism coming across as "background music."
 He concluded that, "If Musiq’s sole intention for this album was to remind us he’s alive, mission accomplished.
 Luvanmusiq has several solid tracks, and a couple excellent ones, but as a whole it falls just short of excellent."
 Mark Edward Nero from About.com gave a mixed review of the album, commending Musiq for remaining consistent in terms of his "soft, deliberate vocal style" and penchant for romantic ballads but felt that it comes across as though he's shown "little creative growth as a singer."
 He highlighted the tracks "Betterman", "Makeyouhappy" and "Ridiculous" for having enough content to stand alongside the first single "B.U.D.D.Y." and showcasing Musiq's continued talent as "one of the better R&B songwriters in the business today", concluding that "Although Luvanmusiq rates pretty low in the excitement and thrills departments, if you take the time to listen to it repeatedly, it's an album whose subtle romantic charm grows on you."

+Commercial performance

+The album opened at number one on the US Billboard 200, with first week sales of 149,000 copies, becoming his second chart topper after Juslisen (2002).
+It also marked his second number one album on the Top R&B/Hip-Hop Albums chart.
+On June 7, 2007, Luvanmusiq was certified Gold by the Recording Industry Association of America (RIAA) for shipment figures in excess of 500,000 units.